DFNValentin/VedPy-CLI/README.md

 - Strong encryption of personal data
 - Simple and intuitive interface
 - Ability to store information about passwords, email addresses, and other important personal details
-- Ability to create and manage multiple data files
 - Password protection at the application level

 ## Requirements and Dependencies